Viktoria75/FCT/README.md

 **How to run the app:**

-Make sure you have MongoDB installed and running locally, as this project uses a local istance of MongoDB.
+Make sure you have MongoDB installed and running locally, as this project uses a local instance of MongoDB.

 **Backend Setup**